Chapter 03 — Autonomous Kernels

 - Must record:

-- planned steps
+- planned steps (1–3)

-- named gates
+- named gates for each step

-- allocated budget slice
+- budget slice per step

 - Stop condition: